Scriptshatter/Elemental-Dragon/readme.md

 # F. A. Q.

-> I like this origin, but I don't like the prospect of hatching or I want the dragon to come from something else.
+> I like this origin, but I don't like the prospect of hatching or I want the Dragon to come from something else.

-The switch from dragon is from running the function dragon:firstskill. plug that into where ever the change takes place, and you're good to go. just remember to set the egg origin to hiddin by going into Data -> Dragon -> origins -> egg and adding "hidden":true inside the brackets.
+The switch from the egg is from running the function dragon:firstskill. plug that into where ever the change takes place, and you're good to go. just remember to set the egg origin to hiddin by going into Data -> Dragon -> origins -> egg and adding "hidden":true inside the brackets.

-> Why does the dragon use advancements?
+> Why does the Elemental Dragon use advancements?

 The alternitive (using a chest UI) is much harder, looks worse, and advancements help track what skills you have.